Humanities: 20th & 21st century

 Please send me a message if you need to address any personal issues or concerns, preferred names, or accommodations.

-20th & 21st Century Humanities
+What is 20th & 21st Century Humanities?

 An integrated examination of dominant Western culture ideas expressed in art, literature, music, philosophy, and religion.
 It covers a period from the turn of the century to the present.
 Focuses on creative forces that have shaped contemporary consciousness from the pioneering work of Einstein, Picasso, Stravinsky, and Wright, through the dominance of objective consciousness to today's newly emerging guiding myths.